wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 | 401  | `AUTHENTICATION_FAILED` - password verification failed |
 | 500  | Server errors - provide error details in the message, this is only for unexpected errors |

 The password can be optionally encrypted.
-In this case the `authenticationType` parameter provides information about type of encryption and the `cipherTransformation` parameter contains information about used cipher.
+In this case the `passwordProtection` parameter provides information about type of encryption and the `cipherTransformation` parameter contains information about used cipher.

 See chapter [User Password Encryption and Decryption](./Data-Adapter-REST-API-Reference.md#user-password-encryption-and-decryption) for additional details.